 Inclement Weather.
 Classroom learning may be cancelled or delayed in inclement weather.
-A "closed campus" means classes are cancelled (may be rescheduled).
-Students are not expected to report to class or Level I fieldwork.
+A "closed campus" means classes are cancelled and may be rescheduled.
+Students should not report to class or Level I fieldwork.
 Students enrolled in Level II fieldwork are expected to follow the inclement weather policy of their assigned facility, which may be open when BHCLR has closed, or vice versa.

 Students will be notified of BHCLR closings via their BHCLR email account, the BHCLR emergency text system and local television stations per BHCLR policy.
-In the event of BHCLR Campus closing, all students, including those on fieldwork assignments, may reach the OTA faculty via provided cell numbers.
+In the event of BHCLR Campus closing, Level I fieldwork students should contact their fieldwork educator and include the AFWC on the communication.

 Student Illness.
 The student should discuss with the fieldwork educator the protocol for reporting if ill.
-If the student is ill and cannot attend, it is the responsibility of student to notify both the fieldwork educator and the AFWC prior to the scheduled start time.
+If the student is ill and cannot attend, it is the responsibility of student to notify both the fieldwork educator and the AFWC (same communication) prior to the scheduled start time.
 Sick time is recorded as absent time.
 The student should expect to make up any days missed.